Post

 With OAuth consent abuse, the attacker’s objective shifts fundamentally from compromising identities to establishing trusted access paths that persist independently of credentials.

 A common source of confusion in OAuth abuse analysis lies in the distinction between token replay and token generation capabilities.
-Below listed are the different capabilities with increasing level of persistence and autonomy over token acquisition.
+The three capabilities below represent increasing levels of persistence and attacker autonomy, and map directly to the two consent paths in §3.

-Token replay refers to the reuse of an existing access token to access protected resources.
-The token is used as-is with no interaction with the identity provider.
-However, this technique provides limited persistence due to the short token lifetime (~2h).
-Moreover, tokens may be invalidated earlier than their lifetimes via Continuous Access Evaluation (CAE) in supported resource providers
+Token replay refers to the reuse of an existing access token with no IdP interaction.
+Persistence is limited by the access token lifetime (~60–75 minutes).
+Moreover, tokens may be invalidated earlier than their lifetimes via Continuous Access Evaluation (CAE) in supported resource providers..

 The attacker is borrowing access

-Token renewal refers to the abuse of a compromised refresh token granting the attacker to gain the ability to request new access tokens from the identity provider.
-This is not replay of an access token, but a legitimate refresh token exchange that results in new access tokens being issued.
-This introduces a conditional persistence model subject to Conditional Access policies, session revocation, and token lifetime controls.
+Token renewal refers to the abuse of a compromised refresh token to continuously request new access tokens.
+This is not token replay, it’s a legitimate refresh token exchange at the /token endpoint.
+This introduces conditional persistence subject to Conditional Access policies, session revocation, and token lifetime controls.

 The attacker is maintaining access

-Token minting where an attacker controls a client secret or certificate and can directly request access tokens using the client credentials flow.
-This represents true autonomous persistence as no user context is required, and tokens can be generated on demand once the application is authorized at the tenant level.
+Token minting is where an attacker controlling a client secret, certificate or federated credential requests access tokens using the client credentials flow.
+This represents true autonomous persistence as long as the AppRoleAssignment exists and the credential is valid.

 The attacker is owning the access pipeline

-The two consent grant paths are different but share the same goal: persistence.
-More specifically, application permissions enable an autonomous token minting relying on the service principal credentials, whereas delegated permissions enable a conditional token minting capability.
-In conclusion, OAuth abuse is dangerous not because it grants access, but because it enables partially or wholly, token minting without re-authentication.
+Application permissions enable autonomous token minting via service principal credentials, whereas delegated permissions enable a conditional token minting capability via refresh tokens.
+In both cases, OAuth abuse is dangerous not because it grants access, but because it enables token issuance without re-authentication.

 → The true security boundary is not the protection of tokens themselves, but the control over the mechanisms that allow tokens to be continuously issued.